Arizona High Court Revives Suit Over Pharmacist Joke About Erectile Dysfunction

 Costco argued that without any claim of bad faith, Shepherd can’t show negligence.
 But Shepherd didn’t have to make a claim of bad faith because he didn’t know Costco would claim immunity under state law, Montgomery wrote.

-Scottsdale attorney Joshua Carden Of Carden Law argued the case for Shepherd.
+As for why Costco seemed so intent on filling the prescription, Carden offered a reason.

+“Costco gives managers bonuses based on sales,” Carden said, adding that financial pressure to fill the unwanted prescription will be a part of his case going forward.

 Karen Stafford of the Phoenix firm Cavanaugh Law represented Costco.
+She did not return a request for comment by press time.